pgorod/pgorod.github.io/_pages/PowerWorkflows.md

 [![Sponsor button](../images/sponsor_btn.png) me on Github](https://github.com/sponsors/pgorod) and get access to this great SponsorWare add-on!

-You wll also effectively be **contributing to the SuiteCRM project** as a whole, by keeping me in the Community working to write code that will **all** eventually be donated into Core!
+You will also effectively be **contributing to the SuiteCRM project** as a whole, by keeping me in the Community working to write code that will **all** eventually be donated into Core!

 If enough people sponsor, we will effectively have one more developer working for SuiteCRM - that's